kefilev/laravel-weather-service/README.md

 ## Configuration

+Run in console:

+`composer install` to install the PHP dependancies in vendor folder

+`npm install` to install the JS dependancies in node_modules folder

 Configure your .env file.
-For example:

 ```
 MAIL_MAILER=smtp